 No matter how you’re planning to arrive, having your own transport is pretty much a necessity.
 Not only to get to Le Clos Barrat but also to be able to explore the region.
 Car rental offices can be found in all three before-mentioned airports and in the train station of Cahors.

 Having to bring your own transportation does not particularly mean that you have to bring your home as well.
 Although many visitors prefer to do so.
 Le Clos Barrat is a camping after all.
-61 spacious camping spots are at your availability to put down your camper, caravan, mobile home, tent or even wigwam if you wish.
-One of the things we like a lot about Le Clos Barrat is that the 10 hectare domain is divided in several different camping sections.
+61 spacious camping spots are at your availability to put down your camper, caravan, mobile home, tent, or even wigwam if you wish.
+One of the things we like a lot about Le Clos Barrat is that the 10-hectare domain is divided into several different camping sections.

 But we told you that you don’t actually need to bring your own home and neither did we.
 In this case, you can stay in one of the two gîtes (guest houses) or the four rental mobile homes.
 We have spent our time at Le Clos Barrat in the latter and we can definitely recommend them.
 For plenty of reasons but the most important ones are that they are brand new, very spacious, fully equipped, and have a large terrace with some of the best views of the camping.
 That feeling like home we talked about in the introduction, we found it in this mobile home.

-Also important to mention is that several of the camping spots and all of the sanitaries are easily accessible for those who with reduced mobility.
+Also important to mention is that several of the camping spots and all of the sanitary blocks are easily accessible for those with reduced mobility.

 What to do at Le Clos Barrat